Geizhals: Cooperations

-Smartphone-Apps
+Mobile app

-Since 2011 Geizhals offers Smartphone-App for Android. and iOs.
+Since 2011 Geizhals offers a mobile app for Android and iOS.
 It has features such as Barcode-Scan, to find the cheapest offer or finding the route to the nearest offer, which are not available for the Browser-version.

 Revenue

 Traders pay either by (i) Pay-by-click, paying for every user visiting the website from Geizhals, or by (ii) Pay-by-order, paying for every sale.

 Geizhals also gets money by advertisements, however this income is inferior.

 Critics

 According to Format Geizhals leaded in Austria to a "price war", that troubles big companies, and lead 2013, according to Format, to insolvency of Niedermeyer, an Austrian electronics trader with a revenue of more than 100 Million per year.
 Because of the price drop, he faced hatred from the industry.
 However, according to the founder Marinos Yannikos, his only interest was to find for himself a way to save money and time, and did not wanted to withhold it to others.